-Our APA-accredited* Clinical Psychology Internship subscribes to a clinical science model and is designed to provide trainees with opportunities to be actively engaged in the integration of clinical research and practice.
-An extensive range of clinical and clinical research experiences are offered.
-Interns design an individualized training program that meets their specific training needs and career goals.
+Our APA-accredited* Clinical Psychology Internship subscribes to a clinical science model and is designed to provide trainees with opportunities to be actively engaged in the integration of clinical research and practice (specific opportunities) Interns design an individualized training program that meets their specific training needs and career goals.
 The internship is also a member of the Academy of Psychological Clinical Science and the Association of Psychology Postdoctoral and Internship Centers (APPIC).

-Four interns will be selected for the 2022-2023 internship year, two in the child track and two in the adult track.
-The annual stipend is $27,000.
-In addition to the stipend, interns have four weeks vacation, sick leave, medical and dental insurance, and life insurance.
+Four interns will be selected for the 2023-2024 internship year, two in the child track and two in the adult track.
+The annual stipend is $36,000.
+In addition to the stipend, interns have four weeks of vacation, sick leave, medical and dental insurance, and life insurance.

 Our internship class may include an additional slot each year in affiliation with the Department of Psychology at Northwestern University.
 This partial affiliated spot is available to a student from this program who meets our qualifications and is favorably reviewed using our standard application review criteria.
-This spot is in addition to our regularly funded number of internship positions and contingent on funding and applicant availability from Northwestern University.
+This spot is contingent on funding and applicant availability from Northwestern University.